UCAS Code: WO1

 |State school entry:||98%|

-Art & design, built environment, business, computing & mathematics, engineering, English & creative writing, geography & environment, health sciences, humanities & social sciences, law, policing & crime, life sciences, media & drama studies, physical sciences, sport.
+Art & design, built environment, business, computing & mathematics, education, engineering, English & creative writing, geography & environment, health & social sciences, humanities & social sciences, law, policing & crime, life sciences, media & drama studies, physical sciences, sport.

 |Admission Information:||AS-levels accepted in combination with 2+ A-levels or equivalent.
 UCAS tariff used, in addition to any subject requirements.|

 |Points on Entry (Mean):||262|

 |Drop Out Rate:||11%|

 |Founded:||2013 from the merger of Glamorgan University (founded in 1913; university status 1992) and University of Wales Newport (origins from 1841, Gwent College from 1975 and part of Wales University from 1996).|

 |Site:||Two safe, modern campuses at Pontypridd (Treforest and Glyntaff) and campuses in Cardiff city centre, Newport city and Caerleon|